bridgedb/BridgeDb/README.md

    Both wars share the same SQL data.

-Note: If Installing the OpenPhacts IMS and or the OpenPhacts QueryExpander the org.bridgedb.uri.ws.server-*.war should not be deployed but instead the war appropriate to the other project should be deployed.
+Note: If Installing the OpenPHACTS IMS and or the OpenPHACTS QueryExpander the org.bridgedb.uri.ws.server-*.war should not be deployed but instead the war appropriate to the other project should be deployed.
 See the readme within the other projects for more details.